wilson-aina/mahinops.github.io/_posts/2024-04-10-interview-experience-tse-welldev-irtiza-chowdhury.md

 ### Interview Phase-2 (Technical)
-It started with the basic introduction.Then we went to the technical round.
+This phase began with a basic introduction before delving into technical inquiries, which included:

 1. How can we find the total value from an array?
 2. As i replied the reduce method and reduce also receives a callback function, which recieves two parameters, current value and total value and a starting value.
 So what will be the result if we don't give any starting value?
 3. How callback function travers the array properties?